Fullerene: Related polymeric materials

+Carbon nanotubes are described as open-ended cylinders are a major variant of fullerenes and have received much attention.
+These tubes of carbon are usually only a few nanometres wide, but they can range from less than a micrometer to several millimeters in length.
+They often have closed ends, but can be open-ended.
+There are also cases in which the tube reduces in diameter before closing off.
+Their molecular structure results in extraordinary macroscopic properties, including high tensile strength, high electrical conductivity, high ductility, high heat conductivity, and relative chemical inactivity (as it is cylindrical and "planar" — that is, it has no "exposed" atoms that can be easily displaced).

+Nested closed fullerenes have been named bucky onions, which have been proposed for use in lubricants.
+Nested carbon nanotubes, dubbed "carbon megatubes", have also been synthesized.

+The bulk solid form of pure or mixed fullerenes is called fullerite.

+Buckyballs can be connected, such as in linked "ball-and-chain" dimers (two buckyballs linked by a carbon chain) and rings of buckyballs linked together.

+Non-carbon nanotubes have attracted attention.

 Properties

 Topology

 Schlegel diagrams are often used to clarify the 3D structure of closed-shell fullerenes, as 2D projections are often not ideal in this sense.

 In mathematical terms, the combinatorial topology (that is, the carbon atoms and the bonds between them, ignoring their positions and distances) of a closed-shell fullerene with a simple sphere-like mean surface (orientable, genus zero) can be represented as a convex polyhedron; more precisely, its one-dimensional skeleton, consisting of its vertices and edges.
 The Schlegel diagram is a projection of that skeleton onto one of the faces of the polyhedron, through a point just outside that face; so that all other vertices project inside that face.